 Failure to provide the following is considered a ground for disqualification.

-The successful candidate must be either a registered NGO in the country or an individual expert or team of experts where they possess adequate professional experience and capacity (MIO-ECSDE members are NOT eligible to participate under this call and they will be disqualified)
+The successful candidate must be either a registered NGO in the country or an individual expert or team of experts where they possess adequate professional experience and capacity.
 The successful candidate must have relevant experience in execution of at least 2 similar activities, in terms of nature and value, over the past 5 years.

 The qualified offers will be evaluated based on the following: